 Following the travelling period your arm must be stored according to the law.
 For example, at night if your arm is inside your vehicle, it should be stored in a closed case.
 It is prohibited to use a spotlight at night to detect animal presence.

 At night, a person in possession of a spotlight and a firearm in a place frequented by the big game is, in the absence of evidence to the contrary, presumed to be night hunting.

-It is also prohibited to be in possession of a loaded firearm aboard a land vehicle, a trailer pulled by a vehicle or an aircraft.
+It is also prohibited from being in possession of a loaded firearm aboard a land vehicle, a trailer pulled by a vehicle or an aircraft.

-In general, you are not allowed to fire at an animal from a public road, including the width of 10 metres from each outer side of the shoulder.
+In general, you are not allowed to fire at an animal from a public road, which includes a 10-metre strech on the outer side of the shoulder.

-Picture 3.16 You are not allowed to fire at an animal from a public road
+Picture 3.12 You are not allowed to fire at an animal from a public road